cmaahs/BittrexAPI/README.md

     Download and extract the zip, or clone the repository.

 ### Installation
-    Open a Powershell windows and change to the source directory.
+    Open a Powershell window and change to the source directory.
     Run the following commands:

     >Unblock-File Install-AsModuleInUserModuleDirectory.ps1